-Sweet spiced apples, canned an ready to go on your shelf.
-Having apple pie filling makes it a breeze to create pies, cobblers, bars, and many more of your favorite fall treats.
+Sweet, spiced apples, canned and ready to go on your shelf.
+Having apple pie filling makes creating pies, cobblers, bars, and many more of your favorite fall treats a breeze.

 You’ll need the following for this recipe: